Superstate Quantum Mechanics: A stationary Schr o dinger-like equation

 Let us reformulate the QCQP optimization problem of maximizing (\ref{Fidelity}) into an algebraic form.
 By constructing the Lagrangian $\mathcal{L}$ with the constraints (\ref{unitarityCond}) conjugated, and varying it with respect to $\mathcal{U}_{jk}$,

 we derive a novel algebraic problem\cite{malyshkin2019radonnikodym}

 The superoperator $S$ is a tensor $S_{jk;j^{\prime}k^{\prime}}$, the ``eigenvector'' $\mathcal{U}$ is a partially unitary operator $\mathcal{U}_{jk}$, and the ``eigenvalue'' $\lambda$ is a Hermitian $D \times D$ matrix of Lagrange multipliers $\lambda_{ij}$, an ``eigenmatrix'' instead of the usual eigenvalue-scalar.
-This is a new algebraic problem, obtained as a Lagrange stationarity condition, and currently, only a numerical solution is available\cite{belov2024partiallyPRE,belov2024quantumPRE}.
-Possible bounds on the maximum and minimum fidelity can be estimated by using, instead of the full constraints (\ref{unitarityCond}), the simplified ones (\ref{unitarityCondSimplified}).
+This is a new algebraic problem, obtained as a Lagrange stationarity condition, and currently, only a numerical solution is available.
+Possible bounds on the maximum and minimum fidelity can be estimated by using, instead of the full constraints (\ref{unitarityCond}), the simplified one (\ref{unitarityCondSimplified}).
 With the simplified constraints, the problem is equivalent to an eigenproblem; with the full constraints (\ref{unitarityCond}), it becomes the new algebraic problem (\ref{eigenvaluesLikeProblem}).
-For a given tensor $S_{jk;j^{\prime}k^{\prime}}$ (\ref{Fidelity}), the unitary operator $\mathcal{U}_{jk}$ at the global maximum provides the best solution (maximal fidelity) to the quantum mechanics inverse problem.
+For a given tensor $S_{jk;j^{\prime}k^{\prime}}$ (\ref{Fidelity}), the (partially) unitary operator $\mathcal{U}_{jk}$ at the global maximum provides the best solution (maximal fidelity) to the quantum mechanics inverse problem.
 The value of the fidelity equals the trace of the eigenmatrix, $\mathcal{F}=\mathrm{Tr}\lambda$.

-This optimization problem can be reduced to the algebraic problem (\ref{eigenvaluesLikeProblem}) only when the fidelity, $\mathcal{F}$, is a quadratic function (\ref{Fidelity}) of $\mathcal{U}$.
-For more general forms of $\mathcal{F}$, such as higher-order polynomials or the square root of multiple quadratic terms, the algebraic problem cannot be formulated.
+This optimization problem can be reduced to the algebraic problem (\ref{eigenvaluesLikeProblem}) only when the fidelity, $\mathcal{F}$, is a quadratic function (\ref{Fidelity}) of $\mathcal{U}$, or, more generally, when it is of the Rayleigh-quotient form (\ref{fidelityProjectionsApproximationBBSProjectionsU}).
+For other forms of $\mathcal{F}$, such as higher-order polynomials or expressions involving the square root of multiple quadratic forms, the corresponding algebraic problem cannot be formulated.
 In such cases, numerical algorithms involving general mathematical analysis tools and techniques --- such as derivatives, gradients, gradient descent, and the Hessian matrix --- are typically employed \cite{wen2013feasible}.
 Our numerical solution \cite{belov2024partiallyPRE,belov2024quantumPRE} represents a transition from relying on mathematical analysis tools to employing algebraic methods --- specifically, eigenproblem-type techniques --- where solving an eigenvalue problem serves as a building block of our iterative algorithm to the problem (\ref{eigenvaluesLikeProblem}).
 This algebraic approach is applicable only when the optimization problem is a QCQP.